jakelis/Kaggle_House_Prices/README.md

 - Explored basic data properties: columns, shape...
 - Identified some numerical attributes to have categorical meanings
 - plotted target variable distribution and identified target variable is skewed
-- seperated attributes into groups of: numerical, nominal, and ordinal
+- separated attributes into groups of: numerical, nominal, and ordinal
 - Identified structured missingness in data
 - Identified random missing data
 - Conducted correlation analysis: